FREQUENTLY ASKED QUESTIONS

 Dublin, OH 43017

 *Festival gates open on Sunday at 9:30 a.m. for Sunday Services.
-Guests are encouraged to bring non-perishable food items to donate to the Dublin Food Pantry and admission is free if entering before 11 a.m.
+Guests are encouraged to bring non-perishable food items to donate to the Dublin Food Pantry.
+Admission is free if entering before 11 a.m.

 • Alcohol